 - Shaving, applying make-up or other grooming; and

 Texting is widely recognized as the most dangerous distraction affecting today's drivers.
 A study by the Virginia Tech Transportation Institute (VTTI), for example, found that texting while driving increased a driver's chances of being involved in a collision by up to 23 times, as compared to a distraction-free driver.
 Recognizing the danger of texting and driving, many states have implemented bans.
 In Florida, drivers are prohibited from texting while driving.
 It is a secondary offense, meaning a driver cannot be pulled over for texting alone.
 A driver can only receive a ticket for texting if he or she is pulled over for a different violation.

 Legal Counsel for Car Accident Victims in Tampa, FL

 Proving cause and liability in a car accident is not necessarily an easy task, but our team has the resources and understanding of these collisions to succeed.
-If you would like to learn more about the steps you can take to hold a distracted driver responsible for his or her conduct, contact a car accident attorney at Robert Sparks Attorneys, PLLC.
+If you would like to learn more about the steps you can take to hold a distracted driver responsible for his or her conduct, contact a Tampa distracted driving accident attorney at Robert Sparks Attorneys, PLLC.
 Your initial consultation is free, and you pay no legal fees unless we win your case!